Alan Jacobs

 About

-Alan Jacobs is a distinguished professor of humanities in the honors program at Baylor University and a Senior Fellow of the Institute for Advanced Studies in Culture.
+Alan Jacobs is a distinguished professor of humanities in the honors program at Baylor University and a senior fellow of the Institute for Advanced Studies in Culture.
 A prolific essayist, reviewer, and blogger, he is the author of Breaking Bread with the Dead: A Reader's Guide to a More Tranquil MindThe Year of Our Lord 1943: Christian Humanism in an Age of Crisis“The Book of Common Prayer”: A Biography, and The Pleasures of Reading in an Age of Distraction, among others.

 The Far Invisible